~ Prequal ~

 This was no good.

 Someone must have spotted him spying because they moved days after.
-He thought further back, to their school days ..
+He thought further back, to their school days..

-" Expecto Patronum " He shouted the words out and a stunning silver doe burst from the end of his wand and cantered upwards into the sky; over the hills and village, towards the towers of the castle beyond.
+"Expecto Patronum" A stunning silver doe burst from the end of his wand and cantered upwards into the sky; over the hills and village, towards the towers of the castle beyond.

 Then out of nowhere a flash of light knocked him off his feet, his wand flew out of his hands into the darkness of the undergrowth.
-Snape threw his hands into the air.
+Snape threw his hands into the air

 "Don't kill me"